 • 1 file of 10 gigabytes

-Each represents the exact same data.
-In once case, it’s stored in one massive file; in another, it’s stored across a collection of 10,000 smaller files.
+Both represent the same data.
+In one case, it’s stored in one massive file; in another, it’s stored across a collection of 10,000 small files.

 Resiliency is relative